Types of Businesses

 Disadvantaged Business Enterprise (DBE)

 DBE certification is a federally initiated and mandated program established to ensure that only those firms meeting the prescribed standards receive the certification as a DBE.
-There is no single all encompassing certification program for women and minority owned businesses.
-Certification is only required if a business desires to sell productrs or services to a government agency or private firm that requires certification as part of their contracting process.
+There is no single all-encompassing certification program for women and minority-owned businesses.
+Certification is only required if a business desires to sell products or services to a government agency or private firm that requires certification as part of its contracting process.
 There are 3 types of certification depending upon the type of contracting:

-- Unified Certification Program - CDOT and the County of Denver on one application at:
+Unified Certification Program - CDOT and the County of Denver on one application at the State Office of Certification

 Colorado's Enterprise Zone program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the state.
 There are 18 enterprise zones and subzones in Colorado.
 Businesses located in a zone may qualify for ten different Enterprise Zone Tax Credits and Incentives to encourage job creation and investment in these zones.
 To determine if a specific address is within a zone, contact the local zone administrator.